Merrett R. Stierheim

-Merrett R. Stierheim is a public administrator in the public sector in Miami-Dade County, Florida, USA, from 1959 to the present.
+Merrett R. Stierheim (September 25, 1933 – July 7, 2024) was an American public administrator in the public sector in Miami-Dade County, Florida, from 1959 until his death in 2024.

-Schooling
+Education and early career

 Stierheim was an Air Force cadet graduate and served as a First Lieutenant Navigator from 1953 to 1957.
 He graduated third in his class with a master's degree in Governmental Administration from the Wharton School of the University of Pennsylvania and earned a Bachelor of Science in Commerce and Finance from Bucknell University, where, upon graduation, he was awarded the Outstanding Student Achievement Award from the Wall Street Journal.

-Early career 1959-1976

 Stierheim interned and later served as Assistant City Manager in Miami from 1959 to 1967; as Clearwater City Manager from 1967 to 1973; and Pinellas County Administrator from 1973 to 1976.